 In movie production, art directors collaborate with directors to determine what sets will be needed for the film and what style or look the sets should have.
 They hire and supervise a staff of assistant art directors or set designers to complete designs.

-Art directors hold about 74,600 jobs.
-The industries that employ the most art directors are as follows:
+Art directors hold about 90,300 jobs.
+The largest employers of art directors are as follows:

 |Motion picture and video industries||3|